NethermindEth/nethermind/src/Nethermind/Nethermind.Tools.Kute/README.md

 ## Get JSON-RPC messages

-To get real JSON-RPC messages, run the Nethermind Client using the `JsonRpcRecording` state feature flag.
+To get real JSON-RPC messages, run the Nethermind Client using the `RpcRecorderState` state feature flag (see [JsonRpc module](https://docs.nethermind.io/nethermind/ethereum-client/configuration/jsonrpc)).
 The minimum required value is `Request` (`All` is also valid); this usually involves adding `--JsonRpc.RpcRecorderState <Request|All>` to your execution flags.

 ## Run